 Curtis Bannister, Tenor

 In the 2017/18 season, Curtis joined the cast and is a current co-star on CHICAGO FIRE on NBC as Reimers.
-Additionally, Curtis debuted with Kokandy Productions as John Paul in Michael LaChiusa's LITTLE FISH, debuts a new musical, THE CIVILITY OF ALBERT CASHIER, with Permoveo Productions, returns to Lyric Opera of Chicago to perform the role of Set in THE SCORPION'S STING for Lyric Unlimited, debuts with BoHo Theatre as Jean in MARIE CHRISTINE, travels to London for performances as Enjolras in LES MISERABLES and performs the role of Jerome, while understudying the role of Franklin Sheppard, in Sondheim's MERRILY WE ROLL ALONG with Porchlight Music Theatre.
-Future performances for the 2018, and 2019 will be announced at a later date.
+Additionally, Curtis debuted with Kokandy Productions as John Paul in Michael LaChiusa's LITTLE FISH, debuts a new musical, THE CIVILITY OF ALBERT CASHIER, with Permoveo Productions, returns to Lyric Opera of Chicago to perform the role of Set in THE SCORPION'S STING for Lyric Unlimited, debuts with BoHo Theatre as Jean in MARIE CHRISTINE, travels to London for performances as Enjolras in LES MISERABLES, his debut with the Marriott Theatre as Matthew Henson in RAGTIME!: THE MUSICAL, and debuts in recital with both the CHERRY HILL CONCERT SERIES and CLAYTON PIANO FESTIVAL in North Carolina.

 Highlight performances from earlier seasons include a return to the Finger Lakes Musical Theatre Festival/Merry-Go-Round Playhouse as the title role in Sweeney Todd (off-stage cover), tenor soloist in Mozart’s Requiem for Musica Lumina Orchestra, Don Jose in Carmen for the Natchez Festival of Music, Sportin’ Life in Porgy & Bess for Utah Festival Opera & Musical Theatre, Peter (Sportin' Life cover) in Francesca Zambello's production of Porgy & Bess at Lyric Opera of Chicago, 1st Heavenly Friend in Lyric Opera of Chicago’s acclaimed production of Carousel (directed by Rob Ashford), his debut with the Baltimore Symphony Orchestra as Ragotski/Cacambo/The Baron in Candide, Monty in the new world-premiere production of Saturday Night Fever with Finger Lakes Musical Theatre Festival, his international recital debut of French melodie and Negro spirituals with the Musique de Chambre au Louvre, Enjolras in Les Miserables with Utah Festival Opera, John in Miss Saigon with Merry-Go-Round Playhouse, Aaron the Moor in Shakespeare's Titus Andronicus with Stillpointe Theatre, and his debut with the Paris Opera Ballet as an ensemble dancer in the Maurice Béjart interpretation of Ravel’s Bolero for the Ballet’s North American tour.
 In September 2016, was invited to Toulouse, France as one of three chosen representatives of the United States to compete in the 51st Concour International de Chant de Toulouse.